nickrusso42518/natm/README.md

 changes is useful to identify what changed, when, and on which device.
 When changes occur, the task that manages the NAT configurations shows "changed" and thus can notify handlers.
-These log messages are printed to stdout and to a log file in the format `hostname_DTG.txt` in the `LOG_PATH` variable computed by the control machine earlier in the playbook.
+These log messages are printed to stdout and to a log file in the format `<hostname>.txt`.
+The `LOG_PATH` variable computed by the control machine earlier in the playbook will contain a datetime group (DTG) in the directory name.
+For example:
-For example: `csr1_20180115T183845.txt`.
+`natm_20180115T183845/csr1.txt`.

 The network device hostname and DTG are also written in the text of the log to make it easy to bookmark certain events during concatenation.